Luigi Giussani: Biography

 In 1964 Giussani began teaching introductory theology at the Università Cattolica del Sacro Cuore in Milan, a position he occupied until 1990.
-In obedience to a request of his Archbishop, Giovanni Colombo, Giussani left Gioventú Studentesca in 1965 and devoted himself to theological studies.
-In the late 1960s Fr.
-Giussani was sent by his religious superiors on several periods of study in the U.S. and wrote Grandi linee della teologia protestante americana.
+In obedience to a request of his Archbishop, Giovanni Colombo, he left Gioventú Studentesca in 1965 and devoted himself to theological studies.
+In the late 1960s his superiors sent him on several periods of study in the US; during this time he wrote Grandi linee della teologia protestante americana.
 Profilo storico dalle origini agli anni 50 (An Outline of American Protestant Theology.
 An Historic Profile from the Origins to the 50s).

-In 1969 he returned to guide the former GS group, which had broken away from Azione Cattolica in the wake of the tumultuous student rebellions that swept Europe following the events of May 1968, in opposition to the so-called "Svolta a sinistra" (Italian for "shift to left", meaning the endorsements of socialists and liberal positions) of the Italian Catholic associationism.
-Under the new name Communion and Liberation, the movement Giussani founded attracted university students and adults in addition to high school students.
+In 1969 he returned to guide the former GS group, which had broken away from Azione Cattolica in the wake of the student rebellions that swept Europe following the events of May 1968.
+The rebellions were in opposition to the so-called "Svolta a sinistra" (Italian for "shift to left", meaning the endorsements of socialists and liberal positions) of the Italian Catholic associationism.
+Under the new name Comunione e Liberazione (Communion and Liberation), the movement Giussani founded attracted university students and adults in addition to high school students.
 Members of the movement, which Giussani led from 1969 until his death in 2005, became influential not only in the Church but also in politics and business.

 In 1983 he was given the title of Monsignor by Pope John Paul II.
-Giussani outlined his views on politics in an address to an assembly of the Italian Christian Democratic party at Assago on 6 February 1987.
+He outlined his views on politics in an address to an assembly of the Italian Christian Democratic party at Assago on 6 February 1987.

-Giussani died on 22 February 2005 at the age of eighty-three.
-Joseph Cardinal Ratzinger, (later Pope Benedict XVI), delivered the homily at his funeral, where he said of Giussani: "[H]e understood that Christianity is not an intellectual system, a packet of dogmas, a moralism; Christianity is rather an encounter, a love story; it is an event".
-Traces, the magazine of Communion and Liberation, published a retrospective issue on the life and work of Giussani in March 2005.
-He is interred in Milan's Cimitero Monumentale.